ningpj/Stumpy_PSF_Sensor/README.md

 - Install ECAS fittings without optional, rubber boots
 - Install D4 x 15mm magnet in PSF shuttle until it's flush with the end of the shuttle opposite the ECAS fitting (magnetic orientation doesn't matter)
 - Straighten the PTFE tube you will be inserting into the "Stumpy" PSF body
 - Insert the PTFE tube from the left, threading it through the `20mm` spring and PSF shuttle until it bottoms out on the recess of the body.
-Adjust the position so it doesnt jam or pull out of the channel when held against the opposite stop, Install the ECAS clip to secure
+Adjust the position so it doesnt jam or pull out of the channel when held against the opposite stop, Install the ECAS clip to secure, inerted with the 90° top towards the shuttle so its retained in the nub's provided
 - Insert PSF module into slot provided
 - Genltly slide the lib / cover from the back and locate on the nubs before securing with a M2 x 6mm SHCS screw
 - Verify the shuttle moves freely across its full range of movement